-Partner Scott Thomas joined Dickstein Shapiro in 2006, and is co-leader of the Public Policy & Political Law Practice.
+Partner Scott Thomas joined Dickstein Shapiro in 2006, and is the leader of the Public Policy & Political Law Practice.
 A former Federal Election Commission (FEC) Chairman, Scott focuses his political law practice on campaign finance, ethics, lobbying, and elections law.
 His extensive background in the area of political law is a valuable resource in providing guidance and assurance to clients who need to interact with government officials or want to engage politically.

 AREAS OF CONCENTRATION

 With more than 30 years of experience in this field, he assesses current compliance issues and suggests best practices to ensure adherence to the rules.
 Given the ever-changing law and its interpretations by regulatory bodies, he provides up-to-date advice that enables businesses, associations, PACs, and others to work successfully with government representatives at the federal, state, or local level.

 Prior to joining Dickstein Shapiro, Scott served as an FEC Commissioner from 1986 to 2006.
 He was appointed to the FEC for three consecutive terms by Presidents Reagan, Bush, and Clinton.
 He served as Chairman in 1987, 1993, 1999, and 2005.